wentallout/wentallout/README.md

     D_Note["Avoid flooding context of CLI with research data"]

-    E["Create PRD (make sure to keep all PRDs in one place)"] F["Plan and create TodoList based on PRD"] G["Start coding using that one PRD"]
+    E["Create PRD (make sure to keep all PRDs in one place)"] F["Plan and create Todo-List based on PRD"] G["Start coding using that one PRD"]
-    H["Make sure Toollist is completed"]
+    H["Make sure Todo-List is completed"]
     I["Write Unit Tests and E2E Tests"]

     J{"Verify tests / use the app"}